asparuhkostov/tuner/README.md

 A prerequisite for running this is having registered an app with Discogs, so that you have a client secret and client key to use.

-0. Put your Discogs client secret and client key tokens in the `docker-compose.yml` file in the `tuner-price-fetching-service` environment variables section.
+1. Put your Discogs client secret and client key tokens in the `docker-compose.yml` file in the `tuner-price-fetching-service` environment variables section.
-1. `cd infrastructure && docker-compose up database`
+2. `cd infrastructure && docker-compose up`
-2. `./scripts/setup_database.sh`
-3. `docker-compose up price-fetching-service web-app`

 ## TO-DO 👷‍♂️: